 Xenopus Oocyte Cholesterol Enrichment

-For cholesterol enrichment of Xenopus oocytes, use sharp forceps to disrupt the ovarian sac from a female Xenopus leavis frog in multiple regions [1] and place the ovary chunks into a 60-millimeter plate [2].
+For cholesterol enrichment of Xenopus oocytes, use sharp forceps to disrupt the ovarian sac from a female Xenopus leavis frog in multiple regions [1] and place the ovary chunks into a 60-millimeter plate with 5 milliliters of calcium-free ND96 (N-D-ninety-six) supplemented with 0.5 milligrams/milliliter of collagenase [2].

 WIDE: Talent disrupting sac Videographer: Important step

-Talent placing chunks into plate
+Talent placing chunks into plate with ND96 supplemented with collagenase.

-Add 5 milliliters of calcium-free ND96 (N-D-ninety-six) supplemented with 0.5 milligrams/milliliter of collagenase [1] and shake the tissue on an orbital shaker at 60 oscillations/minute for 15 minutes at room temperature [2].
+Shake the tissue on an orbital shaker at 60 oscillations/minute for 15 minutes at room temperature [2].

 Talent adding ND96 to plate, with ND96 container visible in frame